JohnTelford/imdb_processing/README.md

 ##  Dataset Keys

 `nconst` is the *name* constant and the first attribute of the `name.basics` dataset.
-It is used  forra querying the `title.principales` dataset.
+It is used  for querying the `title.principales` dataset.

 `nconst` points to `tconst` constants in the `title.principales` dataset.
 They are used to query other IMDb datasets as shown in the diagram above.